Talend/vault-sidecar-injector/README.md

 This component allows **to dynamically inject Vault Agent as a sidecar container** (along with configuration and volumes) in any matching pod manifest to seamlessly and dynamically fetch secrets.
 Pods willing to benefit from this feature just have to add some custom annotations to ask for the sidecar injection **at deployment time**.

-To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder of this repository as well as instructions to [build the Docker image](#building-vault-sidecar-injector-image) and [deploy the chart](#installing-the-chart).
+To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder of this repository as well as instructions to [install it](#installing-the-chart).

 > ⚠️ **Important note** ⚠️: support for sidecars in Kubernetes **jobs** suffers from limitations and issues exposed here: <https://github.com/kubernetes/kubernetes/issues/25908>.
 >